CLTPayne/es6-exploration/README.md

 $ node classes.js
 ```

-Each file can be run with the node interpetation via the commandline (as per example above),
+Each file can be run with the node interpetation via the commandline (as per example above).

+For babel, webpack and JSX exploration ```cd es6-with-webpack-exploration```.